-- 1. Turn on or restart the computer, and when the HP logo appears, press f10 to enter Computer Setup. - 2.
-Select Advanced, and then select Settings. - 3.
+1. Turn on or restart the computer, and when the HP logo appears, press f10 to enter Computer Setup.

+- 2. Select Advanced, and then select Settings. - 3.
 Make your customization selections. - 4.
-Select Main, and then Save Changes and Exit to save your settings.
+Select Exit, then select Save Changes and Exit to save your settings.